Bayer-Group/column-resizer/README.md

     }

     /*
-     * In this example, a table controls the resizing of the local table remotely.
+     * In this example, one table controls the resizing of the
+     * another table so both tables' columns resize synchronously.
      */
     enableResize() {
         const remoteTable = ReactDOM.findDOMNode(this)